Z3nk/Pixbot/README.md

 Pixbot
 ======

-Just emulate keyboard'skey or a mouse click when a specify picture of pixel is display on the screen !
+Just emulate keyboard's key or a mouse click when a specify picture of pixel is display on the screen !